-The objective of the Villeneuve Airport Area Master Plan (VAAMP) is to create an environment that supports a specialized technological, commercial and industrial area of international reputation.
+The objective of the Villeneuve Airport Area Master Plan (VAAMP) is to create an environment that supports a specialized technological, commercial and industrial area compatible with airport operations.
 The VAA is at the intersection of road, rail, and air infrastructure, which lends the area to becoming a destination for industry-led innovation and investment.
 The development vision in the VAAMP offers diversification options that provide the County and its partners with a stable and sustainable future.